titoBouzout/dom-flair/readme.md

 This is the alignment of the children contents and NOT the alignment of the children.
 Example: You can display a `div` aligned to the left, but the text on it aligned to the `right`.
 Well, in here we only control the text on the `div` and not the `div` itself.

+I'm not sure if this is a good idea.

 | attribute            | description                                                               | status          |
 | -------------------- | ------------------------------------------------------------------------- | --------------- |
 | `content-left`       | aligns the children's content to left                                     | not implemented |